ApeWorX/silverback/docs/userguides/platform.md

 Once you have created all the Variable Group(s) that you need to operate your Bot, you can reference these groups by name when adding your Bot to the cluster.

+## Private Container Registries

+If you are using a private container registry to store your images, you will need to provide your bot with the necessary credentials to access it.
+First you will need to add your credentials to the cluster with the [`silverback cluster registry auth new`][silverback-cluster-registry-auth-new] command.

+Then you can provide the name of these credentials when creating your bot with the [`silverback cluster bots new`][silverback-cluster-bots-new] or [`silverback cluster bots update`][silverback-cluster-bots-update] commands.

 ## Deploying your Bot

 You are finally ready to deploy your bot on the Cluster and get it running!